varglbargl/die-mad/README.md

  - 💚 Cool animations for crit successes and crit fails!
  - ♥️ Advantage and disadvantage dice!
  - ♥️ Mario Paint/KidPix Studio style table clearing spells!
- - 💛 Settings menu where you can:
+ - 💙 Settings menu where you can:
-   - 💛 customize basically any of the features above
+   - 💙 customize basically any of the features above
    - 💚 toggle AUTO-EXPLODING DICE
    - ♥️ adjust your crit range and boring stuff like that
    - 💜 See my cute face in a credits screen and maybe donate to my kofi(???)

 ### INSANE OVER THE TOP FEATURES THAT I'M STILL GONNA DO

- - 💛 Achievements!
+ - 💙 Achievements!
 Why not??
  - 💛 Turn this shit into a full on gatcha game.
-Dice packs.
-Crafting.
+Dice packs!
+Crafting!
  - 💚 STILL ALL FREE AND WITH NO ADS!!!

 ### Impossible/Questionable/Stupid Features